Qualities for successful tech writers

 Again, these resonated.

-They continue to resonate, especially when I find myself in environments that, um…., prefer other values.
+They continue to resonate, especially when I find myself in environments that, um…, lean into other values.

 I try to hold myself accountable by reminding myself of the values that resonate within me.